orihuela-iom/powerbi-public-query-parameters/Readme.md

-# Custom Visual - Query String Parameter for Power BI Public URL
+# Custom Visual - Query string parameters in publish to web power bi report URL

 Allows applying filters from the URL of a public report.
 This makes it easier to share pre-filtered reports.